-The coronavirus pandemic has been a source of great stress for many people.
+So, the coronavirus pandemic has been a source of great stress for many people. emotional intelligence is key to keeping going.
 The fear and anxiety produced by this new disease is overwhelming and scary, and so is the ability this disease has to destroy families, from the poorest to the richest.

 Much has been written about how to handle the crisis and how to improve our mental health.
 But today, more than ever, we need something more than the mere fact of practicing social distancing and using masks.
 We need to grow in our emotional intelligence.
 Being someone who behaves with high emotional intelligence has never been as important as it is in this unprecedented time.